 Add the eggs one at a time, mixing until combined.

 Add the sour cream, heavy cream, and vanilla extract, beating until everything is well mixed.
 Make sure to scrape down the sides and bottom of the bowl at least once.

 Transfer the cheesecake batter to the springform pan, spreading it around to make sure that it's even.

-To avoid having the top of the cheesecake crack during baking, you’ll want to use a water bath.
-To do this, you’ll set the springform pan inside of a roasting pan or some other oven safe baking pan etc. that is larger than your springform pan.
-Add water to the roasting pan/whatever you’re using so that it comes halfway up the sides of the springform pan.
+To avoid having the top of the cheesecake crack during baking, set the springform pan inside of an oven safe baking pan that is larger than your springform pan.
+Add water to the baking pan so that it comes halfway up the sides of the springform pan.